 In October 1994 a brand-new series of bank notes was released in which the word “Nuevos” was dropped as Mexico’s currency stabilized and people got used to the new currency.

 The Bank of Mexico honors all genuine notes it issues, regardless of their date of emission, at present-day values.
 The present-day value is given on this page of the bank’s web site.
 For the current value of old Mexican coins, see this page.

-Stores and retail banks won’t accept old bank notes; you need to take them to the Bank of Mexico.
-Unless you have a lot of the more recent old-style bank notes, it may be best to just keep the ones you have as a souvenir, or visit a site like eBay to search for them and their current value in collectors’ markets.
+Stores and retail banks won’t accept the old bank notes; you need to take them to the Bank of Mexico.
+Unless you have a lot of the more recent old-style bank notes, it may be best to just keep the ones you have as a souvenir, or visit a site like eBay to browse old Mexican bank notes and assess their current value in collectors’ markets.